Zhiar Ali

-In 2020, Ali was the target of a number of media campaigns that propagandised against the LGBT community.
+In 2020 Ali was the target of a number of media campaigns that propagandised against the LGBT community.
 He also received threats of violence and murder.
 Following Ali's address on June 27, 2020, at Global Pride, which was hosted by InterPride, these assaults became more severe.
 Ali has been outspoken in his criticism of the Kurdistan Regional Government (KRG) for failing to appropriately address abuses of the LGBT population in the Kurdistan region.

 Misperceptions that all gay individuals were sex workers, perpetuated by conservative polities and their proxy medias, served as the catalyst for the campaign against Ali and the LGBT community.
 In an interview with Middle East Eye, Ali sought to clarify this misconception and pointed out that some members of the LGBT community in the Kurdistan region may be driven into sex work due to lack of economic opportunities and blamed the KRG for not addressing this issue.
 He emphasised that prostitution is often a last resort for many individuals to earn a living.

+Ali has currently released 4 singles, his publishing representative is Sentric Music, and is signed with performing rights organisation BMI.

 Personal life

-Ali is the youngest of five siblings.
 In a 2017 interview with makanati.net, he revealed that he came out as gay to his mother and older sister that same year, and that this was around the same time he founded Lava Foundation, an unregistered organisation working to raise awareness about LGBT issues.
 Lava's media activities were absorbed into Rasan before the organisation went dormant due to a lawsuit that demanded the organisation be shut down for promoting LGBT human rights.
 Ali then found Yeksani to independently continue his activism.

 In addition to his activism for LGBT rights, Ali also advocated for a plant-based lifestyle.
 In 2018, he co-founded Kurdistan Vegans, Iraq's first vegan organisations.
 The organisation focused on promoting environmentalism, raising awareness about healthy living, and promoting a vegan lifestyle.
 As a vegan for five years, Ali has spoken about the challenges of maintaining a vegan diet in Iraq, where vegan products are often scarce, difficult to find, and overpriced.
 He has also claimed that the organisation's activism has led to the opening of a vegan restaurant.